angkira/foxstore/README.md

 ***
 Also, you can create Reactive Stateful Component by extending Store class.
 Then you will get component-store with own select(), patch() etc. It is useful if you have Component with a lot of dynamic data.
 Example you can see here https://github.com/angkira/foxstore-example

-I`m so sorry, guys, but using @Store decorator now is conflicting with Angular Singleton Service using.
-So, you should use SetupStoreEvents()(this) in constructor of your StoreClass .instead Decorator @Store

 tags: foxstore rxjs redux flux storage state reactive react state-management ngrx rx